 The SEO Keyword Hound is the ultimate SEO plugin to perform Competitive Analysis.
 After giving an overview of our SEO plugin, in this post we’ll talk about how to add competitors and how to compare your stats with theirs.

 Adding a competitor

-Fortunately, this is exactly as easy as our GIF here shows, simply hit add competitor, Copy Paste their URL and give them a name.
+Fortunately, this is exactly as easy as our image here shows, simply hit add competitor.
+Then it’s just about copying and pasting their URL and giving them a name.

 Now only people with the authority to edit this page can see the names of competitors – that includes authors and higher ranks.
 Keyword Hound does all the hard work of hunting down their data from the URL, so there is nothing to stop you putting in an affectionate pet name for them.

 The SEO Keyword Hound is pretty smart, and can track hundreds of competitors, but chasing down all that data could take a while (well, a minute or two, depending on your server settings) so it’s best to set some kind of some kind of limit, say 50 competitors.

 Think of this limit like a leash.
 The Keyword Hound loves walkies and will run all day if you let it, a leash of a dozen or so competitors will make sure you see it before dinner time.